 Compass Housing Services (Compass) is one of Australia’s largest non-government social housing providers with over 35 years experience in providing secure and affordable housing, as well as delivering housing products for disadvantaged people who have difficulties sourcing adequate housing.

 Compass provides tenancy and/or property management for over 6500 properties in New South Wales, Queensland and New Zealand.
-In addition, Compass manages the tenancy of 103 Disability Group Homes in Sydney, Northern NSW, Illawarra/Shoalhaven, New England, Southern NSW and the Central West, delivering high-quality disability respite and accommodation services.
-As part of Home4Life, and through the Hunter Residences project we are providing 69 purpose built SDA houses to transition 345 residents out of institutions.
+In addition, Compass manages the tenancy of 103 Disability Group Homes in New South Wales, delivering high-quality disability respite and accommodation services.
+As part of Home4Life, and through the Hunter Residences project, we are providing 69 purpose built Specialist Disability Accommodation properties to transition 345 residents out of institutions.

 As a geographically dispersed organisation, Compass has worked hard to contribute to our local communities and neighbourhoods through a number of ongoing programs and individual projects.